google/tcmalloc/docs/tuning.md

 * Enabling [sized deallocation from C++14](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3778.html)
   reduces deallocation costs when the size can be determined.
 Sized deallocation is enabled with the `-fsized-deallocation` flag.
-This behavior is enabled by default in GCC), but as of early 2020, is not enabled by default on Clang even when compiling for C++14/C++17.
+(This behavior is enabled by default in GCC, but as of early 2020, is not enabled by default on Clang even when compiling for C++14/C++17.)

   Some standard C++ libraries (such as [libc++](https://reviews.llvm.org/rCXX345214)) will take advantage of sized